An Improved Transfer Model: Randomized Transferable Machine: Introduction

-We propose a randomized transferable machine (RTM).
-Instead of training a model that fits the source data only, we propose to train an RTM that is capable of generalizing good performance on numerous noisy source data populations.
-The underlying intuition is that noisy source data populations can well cover the characteristics of the target data.
-This is reasonable since the source and target data represented by new feature representation are already very similar.
-The small discrepancies can be easily captured by the noisy source data with a large number of different random corruptions.
-In principle, the more random corruptions are involved, the higher the probability of target data can be covered by constructed source populations, and thus the better transfer performance can be achieved by RTM.
-The ideal case is training RTM with an infinite number of random source data corruptions.
-However, it is infeasible in practice.
-To make it happen, we provide a marginalized solution to simulate infinite random corruptions for RTM without really conducting any corruption.
-By training RTM with this marginalization trick, we expect to boost transfer performance on the target task.
+Considering that the new data of the source and target domains are already similar in many extents, we should pay more attention to the nuances of the domains in the learning of the improved transfer model.
+To do so, we propose randomized transferable machine (RTM).
+Instead of training a model that fits the new source data only, we propose to train an RTM that is capable of generalizing good performance on numerous noisy data populations that are generated from the new source data.
+The underlying intuition is that the noisy data populations are diversified enough to cover the characteristics of the new target data.
+This is reasonable as the new source and target data are already very similar.
+The small discrepancies can be easily captured by the rich noisy source data populations.
+Figure \ref{shownexample} shows the idea of RTM.
+From Figure \ref{shownexample1} to \ref{shownexample2}, we can see that the two domains represented by the new data are well aligned.
+Only a small region of the new target data is wrongly classified by the transfer model trained on the source.
+To further make correctness on this small region, a large number of noisy data are generated by randomly corrupting the new source data as shown in Figure \ref{shownexample3}.
+A hyperplane $\mathcal{H}$ is then learned on these noisy source data populations.
+Figure \ref{shownexample4} shows that the constructed noisy source data populations successfully cover the new target data, and $\mathcal{H}$ performs well.